 Carte blanche enacted in landscape design is great; may we draw your mind’s eye to the dinosaur bush in Edward Scissorhands!
-Bear in mind, the vegetation may take time before it grows to meet your vision.
+Bear in mind that the vegetation may take time to meet your vision before it grows.
 In the meantime, your greenery may be more scrubland than shrubland.

 Calendars can keep track of the time remaining until a buyer’s home is completed.
 Three activities that hinge on construction completion are the turning on of utilities, appliance installation, and furniture delivery.
 When the targeted finish date moves, these other activities stop, resulting in potential fees for rescheduling.

 Control, via a homeowner’s association (HOA), can safeguard neighborhoods from risks that are serious (improperly enclosed swimming pools) and those that are silly (ensuring a solitary plastic flamingo doesn’t become a flock of flamingos).
 However, the rules established by homeowners’ associations will vary widely.